Troubleshooting environmental issues with Performance Analysis dashboards

 This is available for Syslog, SNMP Traps, Events, Alerts, and Configuration changes.

 Click and drag a selection on a chart, and click on the icon with the magnifying glass.

 The Data Explorer tab opens with the data that for the chart within the time frame you select.
 Use the Filters menu or the search bar to further reduce the visible data.

 After you determine what metrics and entities you need to troubleshoot an issue, you can remove extraneous entities or metrics from your project.

 - Hover over the entity in the metric palette, and click the X button.

 - Hover over a metric legend in your chart, and click the X button.

 Share analysis projects

+Any troubleshooting project you save is accessible to others by sharing the URL.
 Click the Share button in your analysis dashboard to copy the project's URL to your clipboard.
-Share the URL so others can:
+Share this URL so others can

 For example, you may use a troubleshooting project to identify the root cause of an issue you are experiencing and send the URL in a help desk ticket for a technician to view, or you may share it with members of your team to refine your diagnoses or use as a troubleshooting tool.